Ark. Code § 4-110-101 et seq.

 Personal Information Definition.
 An individual’s first name, or first initial and his or her last name, in combination with any one or more of the following data elements when either the name or the data element is not encrypted or redacted:

-- Driver license number or AR identification card number;
+- Driver's license number or state identification card number;

-- Account number or credit card number or debit card number in combination with any required security code, access code, or password that would permit access to an individual’s financial account; or
+- Account number, credit card number or debit card number in combination with any required security code, access code, or password that would permit access to an individual’s financial account; or

 - Medical information (any individually identifiable information, in electronic or physical form, regarding the individual’s medical history or medical treatment or diagnosis by a health care professional).